epicyclic-dev/nats-client/README.md

   2. Provide a native-feeling Zig client API.
   3. Support cross-compilation to the platforms that Zig supports.

 `nats.c` is compiled against a copy of LibreSSL that has been wrapped with the zig build system.
 This appears to work, but it notably is not specifically OpenSSL, so there may be corner cases around encrypted connections.
-The `protobuf-c` runtime library is compiled directly in-tree.

 # Status